vnijs/radiant/inst/base/tools/help/transform.Rmd

 4. As character: convert a variable to type character (i.e., strings)
 5. As date (mdy): convert a variable to a date if the dates are ordered as month-day-year
 6. As date (dmy): convert a variable to a date if the dates are ordered as day-month-year
-7. As date (dmy): convert a variable to a date if the dates are ordered as year-month-day
+7. As date (ymd): convert a variable to a date if the dates are ordered as year-month-day
-8. As date/time (ymd_hms): convert a variable to a date if the dates are ordered as year-month-day-hour-minute-second
+8. As date/time (mdy_hms): convert a variable to a date if the dates are ordered as month-day-year-hour-minute-second
+9. As date/time (mdy_hm): convert a variable to a date if the dates are ordered as month-day-year-hour-minute
+10. As date/time (dmy_hms): See mdy\_hms
+11. As date/time (dmy_hm): See mdy\_hm
+12. As date/time (ymd_hms): See mdy\_hms
+13. As date/time (ymd_hm): See mdy\_hm
-9. As time (hms): convert variable to class `period` if the time is organized as hour-minute-second
+14. As time (hms): convert variable to class `period` if the time is organized as hour-minute-second
-10. As time (hm): convert variable to class `period` if the time is organized as hour-minute
+15. As time (hm): convert variable to class `period` if the time is organized as hour-minute

 ### Transform

-When you select `Transform` from the `Transformation type` drop-down another drop-down menu is shown that will allow you to apply common transformations to one or more variables in your data.
-For example, to take the (natural) log of a variable select the variable(s) you want to transform and choose `Log` from the `Apply function` menu.
-A new variable is created with the extension specified in the 'Variable name extension` text input (e.g,. `log_`).
+When you select `Transform` from the `Transformation type` drop-down another drop-down menu is shown that will allow you to apply common transformations to one or more variables in the data.
+For example, to take the (natural) log of a variable select the variable(s) you want to transform and choose `Log` from the `Apply function` drop-down.
+A new variable is created with the extension specified in the 'Variable name extension` text input (e.g,. `_log`).
 Make sure to press `return` after changing the extension.
 Click the `Store` button to add the variable(s) to the data set.
 A description of the transformation functions included in Radiant is provided below.

 1. Log: create a log-transformed version of the selected variable (i.e., log(x))
 2. Square: multiply a variable by itself (i.e., x^2)